GravityKit/GravityView/readme.txt

 == Changelog ==

 * Tweak: In Edit View, holding down the option (or alt) key while switching forms allows you to change forms without resetting field configurations - this is useful if you want to switch between duplicate forms
+* Added: `[gvlogic]` now can be used in the Body and Subject settings for Email fields
 * Fixed: Tooltip title text of the field and widget "gear" icon
 * Fixed: Restored correct Gravity Flow status and workflow values
 * Fixed: Conflict when editing an entry in Gravity Flow